Elevation: 9,020 ft

-See the Garns Mountain, Piney Peak and Red Butte traverse page for updated details on how to reach these three summits.
-Also, use the link below to see Dan Robbin’s trip report.
+The most recent estimates deem Piney Peak (9,020 feet) as 4 feet higher than Garns Mountain (9,016 feet).
+Consequently, Piney Peak is now considered to be the highest peak in the Big Hole Mountains.
+See the Garns Mountain, Piney Peak and Red Butte traverse page for updated details on how to reach these 3 summits.
+Also, use the link below to see Dan Robbins’ trip report.
 Margo Mandella provides additional information below from her and Steve’s 2018 backpack trip to Piney Peak from the south.
+USGS Garns Mountain

 Piney Peak Trip by Margo Mandella

-We climbed Piney Peak from the south as an overnight trip where we also climbed Peak 7987, Black Mountain, Chicken Peak, Liars Peak, and Peak 8619.
+We climbed Piney Peak from the south as an overnight trip during which we also climbed Peak 7978, Black Mountain, Chicken Peak, Liars Peak and Peak 8619.
 All these peaks are accessible off a well-traveled trail from Fleming Canyon that is also popular for guided hunting and dirt bikes.
-There are no water sources along or near the main trail except one small spring that was not flowing when we were there in late September.
+There are no water sources along or near the main trail except for one small spring that was not flowing when we were there in late September.

 Access from Fleming Canyon

 To get to Piney Peak, first get to Fleming Canyon.
-As you travel toward Victor, Idaho, on Highway 31, the canyon is located on the north side of the highway.
+As you travel toward Victor, Idaho, on ID-31, the canyon is located on the north side of the highway.
 Specifically, the canyon is between Stouts Mountain and the West Piney Girls Recreation Camp.
-The canyon turnoff is not signed and easily missed.
-Putting Fleming Canyon into Google Maps will get you close to the canyon’s jeep road (shown in Google [erroneously] as 270, this trail is actually 079).
+The canyon turnoff is not signed and is easily missed.
+Putting Fleming Canyon into Google Maps will get you close to the canyon’s jeep road (shown in Google [erroneously] as FST-270, this trail is actually FST-079).

-If you have a 4WD, you can travel a good distance into the canyon, but you may need a high clearance 4WD depending on conditions/time of year.
+If you have a 4WD vehicle, you can travel a good distance into the canyon, but you may need a high-clearance 4WD vehicle, depending on conditions/time of year.
 There is no formal parking anywhere.
-To climb Peak 7987, you will follow this jeep road until it turns into a single track trail so park wherever it is convenient.
-We parked near Gopher Canyon, but you can possibly get further in, near Snowslide Gulch.
+To climb Peak 7978, follow this jeep road until it turns into a single track trail.
+Park wherever it is convenient.
+We parked near Gopher Canyon, but you can possibly get farther in, near Snowslide Gulch.

-From where you park, hike on Trail 079 further into Fleming Canyon until you encounter a junction with the Dry Canyon trail.
-Stay to the right to stay on Trail 079.
-As you continue upward on the trail you will encounter signage.
+From where you park, hike on FST-079 faurther into Fleming Canyon until you encounter a junction with the Dry Canyon Trail.
+Stay to the right to stay on FST-079.
+As you continue upward on the trail, you will encounter signage.
 At this point, follow signs to Black Mountain.
-Continue past Black Mountain until you reach a bigger junction with signs for several trails around 7800 feet.
-From here you are 3 miles to Piney Peak.
+Continue past Black Mountain until you reach a bigger junction with signs for several trails around 7,800 feet.
+It is 3 miles to Piney Peak from here.

 Ascend the Southeast Ridge to Piney Peak’s summit.
-From here enjoy views of the Teton Range and other Big Hole peaks including Garns Mountain (immediately to the northeast).
-Another ranked peak (8619) shares a saddle with Piney Peak and is worth the side trip.
+From here, enjoy views of the Teton Range and other Big Hole peaks including Garns Mountain (immediately to the northeast).
+Another ranked peak (Peak 8619) shares a saddle with Piney Peak and is worth the side trip.